Neurobiology for non-specialists: Studying the brain

-This workshop especially addresses early-career researchers who are not familiar with the field of neuroscience and/or neurobiology.
-It covers a wide range of topics from basic neurobiology over cells biology, electrophysiology to big data handling.
-Major aspects will be the challenges of data collection and interpretation in a highly complex system.
+This workshop especially addressed early-career researchers who are not familiar with the field of neuroscience and/or neurobiology.
+It covered a wide range of topics from basic neurobiology over cells biology, electrophysiology to big data handling.
+Major aspects were the challenges of data collection and interpretation in a highly complex system.

-The course aims to provide an understanding of how data is generated in neuroscience and what are the challenges in the interpretation of data.
-In order to reach this aim, active researchers will provide insight into modern methods and aspects (including ethics) of research.
-This will range from histological methods over electrophysiology and EEG to behavioural experiments and protocols yielding large amounts of data, like phosphoproteomics.
-Moreover, lab visits will be offered to those who are not familiar with the settings of a wet lab.
+The course aimed to provide an understanding of how data is generated in neuroscience and what are the challenges in the interpretation of data.
+In order to reach this aim, active researchers provided insight into modern methods and aspects (including ethics) of research.
+This ranged from histological methods over electrophysiology and EEG to behavioural experiments and protocols yielding large amounts of data, like phosphoproteomics.
+Moreover, lab visits were offered to those not familiar with the settings of a wet lab.
 Attendants should understand how their training can be useful for neurobiological research and develop a common language with life science researchers.

 This knowledge will support and stimulate them to use elements of the HBP Research Infrastructure, such as the Neuroinformatics and Brain Simulation Platform.

-The scientific programme is also available as PDF download: Workshop programme - Neurobiology for non-specialists: Studying the brain (1.1 MB)
+The scientific programme is also available as PDF download: Workshop programme - Neurobiology for non-specialists: Studying the brain (674.6 KB)

 Monday 1 July 2019

 Basics of neurobiology I | 45 min